Category: Main Course

 Ingredients

-• 1 tablespoon soy sauce optional for added flavor
+• 1 teaspoon fresh ginger grated ginger optional for extra flavor

 Equipment